Why use a 360-degree assessment?

-We listen to our clients to understand their context and needs and be able to offer them the best solution.
+We listen to our clients to ensure that we understand their situation and needs and that the solution we provide is right for them.

 Individual and organizational conditions must be established from the onset to ensure the 360 Assessment's success:

-- Discussion of the assessment findings will be easier if a dialogue has already been started between participants and their superiors.
+- It is easier to discuss the results if a dialogue is already underway between participants and their superiors.

-- The steps following the assessment must be clearly defined and explained to participants so that they understand how the results will be used and how they will be supported in their development.
+- What happens after the assessment should be clearly defined and explained to participants so that they understand how the results will be used and how they will be supported in their development.

-- Implementation of this exercise is best welcomed in an organization that values communication, encourages feedback and wants to invest in the development of its people.
+- This exercise works best in organizations that value communication, encourage feedback, and are prepared to invest in the development of their people.

 - Specific conditions for success apply.
 Contact us for more information.